-We are also the auditors of TfL's subsidiaries, Transport Trading Limited Group (TTL) and certain TTL subsidiary companies.
+We are also the auditors of TfL's subsidiary, Transport Trading Limited Group (TTL) and certain TTL subsidiary companies.
 TfL's subsidiaries are subject to the accounting requirements of the Companies Act 2006.
-We will complete our work in accordance with the requirements of UK auditing standards.
+We will complete our work in in accordance with the requirements of UK auditing standards.

 We are keen to ensure that our audit is aligned with the Audit and Assurance Committee's expectations.
-We welcome the opportunity to discuss this report with you on 8 October 2015.
+We welcome the opportunity to discuss this report with you on 11 October 2016.